 The Best Foods to Eat Before and After Your Workout

 Like many women, I used to think the best way to lose weight was to work out hard and wait until mealtime to eat.
 I now know that the key to getting and maintaining a knockout body is a combination of regular exercise and eating the right foods at the right times.
-Feeding your body before and after every workout is essential for burning the most calories, staying energized, building lean muscle, losing weight, and speeding up recovery.
+(Read: Not starving myself!)

 The Importance of Eating Before Your Workout